Kluvens/Microeconomics/Terminologies.md

 ## First Degree Price Discrimination
 First degree price discrimination describes a situation in which the monopolist knows the reservation price of each consumer and is able to charge each consumer his marginal benefit.

+The monopolist is the one who accrued all the surplus available in the market.

 ## Reservation Price
 it is the minimum amount that a seller will accept as the winning bid.
 Alternatively, it is less commonly known as the highest price a buyer is willing to pay for a good or service.